-Gifts for Tweens: Ultimate Guide
+Gifts for Tweens and Teens: The Ultimate 2020 Holiday Guide

 Palm Phone: Not every family will feel comfortable giving their kids access to smartphones.
 But if you’re looking for a smart way to gradually introduce your tween to digital technologies, look no further than the Palm Phone.
 With a screen measuring only 3.3 inches, this phone encourages a minimal approach to apps and screen time.
 It also runs on the Android operating system, which means that it’s safer for kids!
 You can check out other great options for younger users here.